joeltimothyoh/Get-StorageReport/README.md

 `.\Get-Storage-Report.ps1`

 ## Compatibility
-This script currently only works with Windows.
+Get-Storage-Report currently only works with Windows.